 But the considerable contribution they make to CtO by handling registrations and NOTAMs is clearly overshadowed by their annual holiday gift to each year’s participants: an exceptionally well-made DVD of that year’s arrival and its planning.
 Each year’s DVD is clearly a work of love and of art and is filled with in-flight and on-ground videos and still pictures set to music.

 Doane and Karole have been active members of the CtO family since the beginning and have been trusted to fly the “Alpha 2” position for several years.
-Their contributions to the program and exceptional airmanship have resulted in them being selected as “Cherokee Lead” for the 2015 arrival.
+Their contributions to the program and exceptional airmanship resulted in them being selected as “Cherokee Lead” for the 2015 and 2016 arrivasl.

-Tony and Sandra Harding - Director of Hospitality, Accomodations, and Apparel – 2017 Cherokee Lead
+Tony and Sandra Harding - Mini-Clinic Registrar, Former Directors of Hospitality, Accomodations, and Apparel – 2017 & 2018 Cherokee Lead

 The Union Jack on the tail Tony and Sandra’s Warrior definitely catches one’s eyes when they arrive at Waupaca from their home outside of Akron, OH and gives one a forewarning of their accent and wonderful sense of humor.
 As much as the US has adopted this couple from “across the pond”, they continually adopt new members to the CtO family through their good nature and friendship.
-Both are active pilots and essential members of the CtO leadership team: they have served as the linchpin to garnering support and sponsorship since the beginning of CtO and have been the driving force behind the annual Spot Landing Contests, where some of the many donations from various sponsors are given to winners.
-In fact, Tony’s prior work with Goodyear has enabled CtO to provide contest winners with new aircraft tires for the past several years.
+Both are active pilots and essential members of the CtO leadership team: they have served as the linchpin to garnering support and sponsorship since the beginning of CtO.
+In fact, Tony’s prior work with Goodyear has resulted in sponsorship support from the Goodyear Aviation Tires Division.

-They have also overseen the challenging task of arranging for each year’s custom shirt to be designed, ordered, and appropriately distributed to each participant.
+For many years they have overseen the challenging task of arranging for each year’s custom shirt to be designed, ordered, and appropriately distributed to each participant and are now supporting Dan Gillette as he assumes that responsibility.

 Wayne, now a 900 hour pilot, joined Cherokees to Oshkosh for the inaugural arrival, SloshKosh 2010, as a green 125 hour pilot.
 In 2017 Wayne received his F.A.S.T.
 Wingman card and successfully completed his IFR checkride.
 One of his favorite trips was with a high school friend and their wives to Stella Maris, Bahamas.